MetaMask/snap-7715-permissions/packages/permissions-kernel-snap/docs/ephemeralPermissionsOfferRegistry.md

 ### **The requirement for permission provider snaps to opt into the permission system**

 1. Support `permissionProvider_getPermissionOffers` RPC
-2. Support `permissionsProvider_grantPermissions` RPC to allow the kernel to forward `wallet_grantPermission` payload.
+2. Support `permissionProvider_grantPermissions` RPC to allow the kernel to forward `wallet_grantPermission` payload.

 ### **The requirement to leave the permission system**